phuongwj/my-notes/aws-certified-cloud-practitioner/4-aws-global-infrastructure.md

 ### Failure Zone
 - AZs are physically separated within a typical metropolitan region and are located in lower risk flood plains.
 - Discrete uninterruptible power supply (UPS) and onsite backup generation facilities.
-- Data centers located in different AZs are designd to be supplied by independent substations to reduce the risk of an event on the power grid impacting more than one AZ.
+- Data centers located in different AZs are designed to be supplied by independent substations to reduce the risk of an event on the power grid impacting more than one AZ.
 - AZs are all redundantly connected to multiple tier-1 transit providers.

 ### Multi-AZ for High Availability